K4liber/subinterpreters/README.md

 #### What is a python interpreter?

 Python is an interpreted language.
 Interpreted languages do not need to be compiled to run.
 A program called an interpreter processes Python code at runtime, or "on the fly."
-For a more in-depth explanation of interpreters, you might find the [Interpreter Wikipedia article](#b4) helpful.
+For a more in-depth explanation of interpreters, you might find the *Interpreter* Wikipedia article[[4]](#b4) helpful.

 #### What is GIL?